tohidhanfi20/Assignment-1/README.md

+# Assignment 2
-# Assignment part 3 :- In this assignment we played with the files moving here and there and making them to copy from one directory to other
+Assignment part 3 :- In this assignment we played with the files moving here and there and making them to copy from one directory to other
 Here is the screenshots what i encountered:=
 Screenshot:
 https://github.com/tohidhanfi20/Assignments/blob/main/Assignment%20part%203.png